okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/quickstart/using-console/index.md

 After signing in to Admin Console, you see the Dashboard, which is a landing page that provides a summary of activity in your org.

-You won't yet have much to see if you just created your org, but the Dashboard shows various statistics group into several different widgets.
+You won't yet have much to see if you just created your org, but the Dashboard shows various statistics grouped into several different widgets.
 These widgets include:

 - **Overview:**: Shows totals and other statistics for your org's users, groups and apps.
 - **Status:**: Lists the operation status of the Okta service and any running agents.